NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 The following options/arguments are optional:

 ```
+    -t, --flexcache-svm=    Name of the SVM where the FlexCache volume will reside.
     -u, --cluster-name=     Non-default hosting cluster.
     -j, --junction=         Custom junction path for the FlexCache volume to be exported at.
 If not specified, junction path will be: ("/"+FlexCache Volume Name).
     -z, --flexcache-size=   Size of the FlexCache volume.
 Format: '1024MB', '100GB', '10TB', etc. (default is 10% of the origin volume size or 1GB per constituent, whichever is greater).
+    -e, --export-policy=    NFS export policy to use for the FlexCache volume (default: 'default').
+    -m, --mountpoint=       Local mountpoint to mount the FlexCache volume after creation.
+If not specified, the volume will not be mounted locally.
+On Linux hosts, must be run as root if specified.
+    -x, --readonly=         Mount the FlexCache volume as read-only if True. (default is False).
     -h, --help              Print help text.
 ```